gggraph/Genesis/README.md

           STF
           HLT

-this code snippet, once being called by a **CRT**, will write 4 bytes contained at the top of the stack at the begginning of the storage path file.
+this code snippet, once being called by a **CRT**, will write 4 bytes contained at the top of the stack, at the begginning of the storage file.
-For further understanding, see the long instruction process inside _vm.cpp_
+For further understanding, read the long switch statement inside _vm.cpp_

 ### Defining entries